Abraham Ojanperä

-Abraham (Aappo, Aapo, Aapi) Ojanperä (16 September 1856 in Liminka – 26 February 1916 in Liminka) was a Finnish singer, vocal pedagogist, and cantor.
+Abraham (Aappo, Aapo, Aapi) Ojanperä (16 September 1856 – 26 February 1916) was a Finnish singer, vocal pedagogist, and cantor.
 He usually sang bass and baritone roles in oratorios and Finnish operas at a time when the country still lacked a regularly performing opera.

 Childhood and youth

 Ojanperä was born to a peasant family in Liminka, near Oulu.
 He was orphaned before the age of two but finished primary school and was able to enroll at the teachers' college in Jyväskylä with the help of local benefactors.
 He graduated from that institution in 1878 and went to Helsinki to study singing.
 Ojanperä held his first concert in Helsinki at the end of January of 1881.
 About a year and six months later, in May 1882, he had another concert at the festive hall of the University of Helsinki, after which he went on to continue his singing studies in Dresden, Germany.
 Ojanperä became the first Finnish male singer of peasant background to have been educated at a foreign conservatory.
 Ojanperä dreamed of a career in opera abroad.
 This, however, did not come to pass.
 Ojanperä returned to Finland in 1885 and accepted the tenure of teacher of vocal solos at the Helsinki Music Institute (now Sibelius Academy) even though the Finnish senate had granted him a scholarship for a fourth year of study.